 What keywords do you want to rank for?

-The keywords you decide to go after will determine how much free traffic you get, how many new customers you can get, and how much that traffic will be worth to you... e.g. how many new customers you get will be determined by which keywords you rank for.
+The keywords you decide to go after will determine how much free traffic you get, how many new customers you can get, and how much that traffic will be worth to you in terms of revenue and profits.

 When deciding on which keywords to target in your SEO, there are several issues to consider;

 - Search volume.
 How many people are using that keyword in their search?
-The search volume is directly related to how much traffic is available for that keyword.
+More people searching means more traffic is available from that keyword.
 The more searches there are, the better.
-In the example below, the keyword 'affordable furniture' gets more monthly searches than 'furniture online' and for this reason would be a higher priority.
+In Chart #1 below, the keyword 'affordable furniture' gets more monthly searches than 'furniture online' and for this reason would be a better choice.

 - Ranking difficulty.
-The competition to rank certain keywords can be fierce!
-For small businesses, attempting to organically rank for some keywords can be a losing battle.... it will take too long and be to costly.
+The competition attempting to rank for some keywords can be fierce!
+For small businesses, attempting to organically rank for certain keywords can be a losing battle.... it will take too long and be to costly.
 And even then, it might be impossible.
-If an insurance company could rank for the word 'insurance', that would be great.
-However; it is not likely.
+If a small insurance company could rank for the search term 'insurance', that would be great, however; it is not likely.
 Better to go after keywords which are easier and perhaps even better.
 For example, 'insurance company in burbank' would be far easier, and likely produce more paying customers than the word 'insurance' alone.
-In the example below, the keyword 'affordable furniture' has a difficulty score of 23, while 'furniture online' is rated as a 62 (more difficult).
+In Chart #1 below, the keyword 'affordable furniture' has a difficulty score of 23, while 'furniture online' is rated as a 62 (more difficult).
 The projected difficulty of ranking for a particular keyword that must be taken into consideration when deciding if you want to target that keyword.

 - Commercial intent and opportunity.
-Ask yourself, do people with money use this keyword?
+Ask yourself, do people with money to spend use this keyword?
 Are people searching with the intention to make a purchase?
 Remember, people with absolutely no intent to buy (i.e. job seekers) might use a keyword with lots of search volume, but those searches are not of much value to you.
 Try to find keywords which clearly indicate a willingness to buy.
-For example; 'Plumbing company' is better than 'plumbing fix'.
-In the example below, 'free furniture' is far less desireable than 'affordable furniture'.
+For example; 'Plumbing company' is better than 'how to fix a plumbing leak'.
+In Chart #1 below, 'free furniture' is far less desirable than 'affordable furniture'.

-Step 2 - Website Structure and Content Development
+Step 2 - Website Structure and Onpage Optimization

 Your website must be planned for SEO marketing right from the beginning.
-This includes the menu structure, the page names and the content of those pages.
+This includes the menu and URL structure, the page names and the content on those pages.
 Once you have the structure right, the rest is much easier.

 You should focus on ranking each page for just one primary keyword or phrase.